5 Good Habits to Adopt in the Kitchen This Summer

-Bad habits are hard to break, but maybe that's because we're thinking about them all wrong.
-What if it's less about breaking a bad habit than it is about making space for something better?
+Bad habits are hard to break, but maybe that’s because we’re thinking about them all wrong.
+What if it’s less about breaking a bad habit and more about making space for something better?
 Here are five ideas for small, simple changes you can make to help you feel better about yourself and your kitchen this summer.

 1. Keep your water filter filled.

-You need more water to stay hydrated in summer, since you lose more to body heat, but if you're like me, you tend to wait until the filtered water pitcher is almost empty before you refill it.
-One simple trick to break the habit is to pour a glass of tap water into the pitcher before you pour yourself a fresh, cold, filtered glass.
-It's an easy way to train yourself to keep your pitcher topped off.
+You need more water to stay hydrated in summer, since you lose more to body heat, but if you’re like me, you tend to wait until the filtered water pitcher is almost empty before you refill it.
+One simple trick to break the habit is to pour your water and then replace the same amount of water back into the pitcher before you put it away.
+This is an easy way to train yourself to keep your pitcher topped off.

 2. Put things back in their place.

-For most people, clutter accumulates on counters primarily because objects aren't put back in their proper place after use.
-There's also a case to be made that it's more convenient, but remember that everything you keep out has to be moved whenever you clean or need to make space for prep work.
+For most people, clutter accumulates on counters primarily because objects aren’t put back in their proper place after use.
+There’s also a case to be made that it’s more convenient to keep things out on the counters, but remember that everything you keep out has to be moved whenever you clean or need to make space for prep work.
 That can add up to a lot of work just to make your counters usable.
 Simplify your summer cooking routine by putting things back after you use them and resisting the urge to keep everything in plain sight.

 3. Use your leftovers.

 Summer party season brings leftovers.
-You can get through a lot of watermelon slices and still have half a melon left in the fridge, but all those leftovers don't have to go to waste!
-This roundup offers a helpful guide to using up almost every type of summer food.
+You can get through a lot of watermelon slices and still have half a melon left in the fridge, but all those leftovers don’t have to go to waste!
+We have all sorts of ideas to help you using up almost everything in that fridge of yours.

 4. Replace worn-out cleaning supplies.

-Sponges and washcloths are breeding grounds for bacteria, which can lead to summer colds — the worst!
+Sponges and washcloths are breeding grounds for bacteria, which is, well, kinda gross!
 Sponges can be neutralized by microwaving for two minutes.
-Alternatively, you can soak them in white vinegar for five minutes or even dry them out in the sun, but make it a habit to replace your sponges monthly.
-As for those washcloths and dish towels, use one washcloth for countertops and one for drying hands, and put them both through the washer and dryer weekly.
+Alternatively, you can soak them in white vinegar for five minutes or even dry them out in the sun, but make it a habit to replace your sponges often.
+As for those washcloths and dish towels, use one washcloth for countertops and one for drying hands, and put them both through the washer and dryer regularly.

 5. Wipe down your sink every day.